pebreo/pebreo.github.io/midgame/part2-freedom-dividend.md

 **The Freedom Dividend: net, fertilizer, and soil**

 In the United States, the five most common jobs are administrtive/clerical work, retail/sales, food service/food prep, truck driving/transportation, and manufacturing.
-Those jobs take up about **half of all** jobs in America,
+Those jobs take up about **half of all** jobs in America.
+So what?

 If you believe that technology will develop faster than people can get go back to school or retrain.
-If you believe not everyone had the money or time to do that, then freedom dividend would be a safety net.
+If you believe not everyone has the money or time to do that, then freedom dividend would be a safety net.
 Let me explain.

-Automation and robot labor are coming online.
-It's a game changer.
-While it will fuel incredible economic growth, it also it leaves many in our communities behind - their skillsets no longer needed.
+Automation and robot labor are coming online and, undoubtedly, a game changer.
+It will create staggering wealth.
+It can also leave many in our communities behind - their skillsets no longer needed.
 This creates a crucial need for a safety net – a system that ensures hard times don't cripple you.
 The freedom dividend is the solution.

 Also, the freedom dividend is like fertilizer and soil.
 Why?